Abhi-256/Portfolio-Abhishek-Kakulavarapu/README.md

 Throughout my career, I have gained proficiency in various technologies, including Power BI, SQL Server, MS Excel, Azure SQL, Amazon Comprehend, Python (Google Colab), and Metabase.
 I am passionate about data analysis and strive to provide actionable insights to organizations to drive growth and success.

 I am constantly seeking new challenges and opportunities to expand my skill set and contribute to the success of organizations.

+**Getting Started**
+If you want to explore any of the dashboards, follow these steps:

+Clone or download this repository.
+Open Power BI Desktop.
+Select "Open" and navigate to the downloaded .pbix file of the desired dashboard.
+Start exploring the data and interact with the visualizations to gain insights.

+**Contact Me**
+Feel free to reach out to me
+Email Id: vkakulavarapu25@gmail.com
+Linkedin: Abhishek Kakulavarapu (www.linkedin.com/in/abhishek-kakulavarapu-896a8615b)